-The Executive Headteacher is responsible for the internal organisation, management and control of the school and working to the objectives agreed by the IAB board.
-The IAB provides the framework within which he and his staff work.
+The Headteacher is responsible for the internal organisation, management and control of the school and working to the objectives agreed by the LGC board.
+The LGC provides the framework within which she and her staff work.

-HOW THE IAB WORK AT St Mark and All Saints
+HOW THE LGC WORK AT St Mark and All Saints

 At St Mark and All Saints there is one committee that look at different areas of the school –General Purpose and Finance & Teaching and Learning.
-The IAB are also responsible for the Nursery.
-A meeting of all IAB is held once per half term (6 times per year).
+The LGC are also responsible for the Nursery.
+A meeting of all LGC is held once per half term (6 times per year).

-Provides, in collaboration with the Executive Head, Head of School and staff, strategic direction and vision for the school.
+Provides, in collaboration with the Headteacher, Assistant Head and staff, strategic direction and vision for the school.

-Contributes, in collaboration with the Executive Head, Head of School and staff, to establish, monitor and evaluate sections of the School Development Plan and all policies/plans/procedures relating to Leadership, Finance, Staffing and management of the school.
+Contributes, in collaboration with the Headteacher, Assistant Head and staff, to establish, monitor and evaluate sections of the School Development Plan and all policies/plans/procedures relating to Leadership, Finance, Staffing and management of the school.